bahadirdonmez/arch-linux/PREPERATION.md

         $ curl -O https://geo.mirror.pkgbuild.com/iso/2023.04.01/archlinux-2023.04.01-x86_64.iso.sig
         ```

-3. Execute the following command to verify the authenticity of the installation
+3. Run the following command to verify the authenticity of the installation
 image:

     ```bash
     $ gpg --keyserver-options auto-key-retrieve --verify archlinux-2023.04.01-x86_64.iso.sig
     ```

-    The output should include a message indicating that the signature is valid
+    The output should contain a message indicating that the signature is valid
     and that the key used to sign the file is trusted.
-It should resemble the
+It should be similar to
-    following output:
+    the following output:

     ```bash
     gpg: die unterzeichneten Daten sind wohl in 'archlinux-2023.04.01-x86_64.iso'